amylonaki/m365-enterprise-it-service-desk/README.md

-# m365-enterprise-it-service-desk
+# m365 enterprise IT service desk workflow
-A Microsoft 365-based IT service request and approval system using SharePoint and Power Automate.
+A Microsoft 365-based IT request and approval workflow using Forms, SharePoint and Power Automate.